muratk3n/thirdwave/en/2019/01/ediesel.md

 [Link](https://m.dw.com/en/can-clean-synthetic-diesel-fuels-succeed/a-40135876)

-There is some activity around Sunfire.
+There is some buzz around Sunfire.
 They pulled in new money for investment, it was in the [news](https://fuelcellsworks.com/news/paul-wurth-becomes-new-lead-investor-in-sunfire-with-25m-for-green-hydrogen).